SuperDARNCanada/borealis/docs/source/system_specifications.rst

 ==========

 - 3x Netgear XS708E-200NES (North American model #) 10Gb switches (parent model name is XS708Ev2)
+- 1x 5-port network switch that can handle 10Mbps and 100Mbps connection speeds (10BASE-T and 100BASE-T)
 - 27x SSTP CAT 6a 7ft cables or better*
 - 2x SSTP CAT 6a 15ft cables*

-**Note** that the network cables needs to be verified for the whole system as not all cables seem to work reliably.
+**Note** that the network cables need to be verified for the whole system as not all cables seem to work reliably.

 *Models tested and known to work include:*